Bullish on USD

 Tim Draper, Bitcoin entrepreneur — “When the world comes back, it will be Bitcoin, not banks and governments that save the day.”
 He also tweeted, “Stay open for business.
 If not, so many more people will die from a crashing economy than from this virus.”
 Won’t someone please think of my portfolio?
 [CoinTelegraph, Twitter]

-Remember that Tim Draper is the man stupid, craven or both stupid and craven enough to shill for Theranos on CNBC — after it had been revealed as a blatant and dangerous medical fraud.
+Remember that Tim Draper is the man stupid, craven or both stupid and craven enough to shill for Theranos on CNBC — after it had been exposed as a blatant and dangerous medical fraud.
 Wearing a Bitcoin tie.
 [CNBC]

 The Ethereum Community Conference (EthCC) in Paris in early March appears to have been a hotbed of Covid-19 — seventeen confirmed cases so far.
 They did try not to shake hands and so on, but this virus is contagious.
 There was a public spreadsheet, but it’s locked now.
 [Decrypt]